sjsu-library/unionist/_items/unionist--text-0038.md

   longer claim to be a republican, much less a christian people!</p>
 scholarlyNotes:
-commentary: 'Samuel J. May (1797-1871) was the Unitarian minister of Brooklyn - the only Unitarian in the entire state of Connecticut at the time - and the best strategic thinker among Prudence Crandall''s local white allies.
+commentary: 'Samuel J. May (1797-1871) was the Unitarian minister of Brooklyn - the only Unitarian clergyman in the entire state of Connecticut at the time - and the best strategic thinker among Prudence Crandall''s local white allies.
 Here he names the problem quite precisely: "Education has from the first, been regarded in this State highly conducive to private happiness, and the public weal.
 Yet have our colored brethren been twice angrily denied permission to seek this blessing."
 The "twice angrily denied" refers to the New Haven Manual Labor College effort of 1831, while the second denial is the Black Law against the Canterbury Female Academy.'
 relatedPeople: Andrew Judson; Samuel J. May; Prudence Crandall
 featured: 'Yes'
 repeated: